 "There should be enough time.
 Like Dad said, Randy's mother has three weeks to live," I said.

 Later, at Claudia's, we talked to start doing it tomorrow through Friday.
 We made flyers to take place at my and Dawn's house from three to six on Tuesday and Thursday & three to five on the BSC meeting days.
 We figured we can let the clients come and buy some books for themselves or their kids or they can just add money or both.
 We figured we do the money drive for five to twenty bucks.
 In fact, we could add the five in the money drive jar if they want us to.
 That way we can use ones for change.
 We figured that we'd use our own money to give them change as well starting with a twenty bill, so we broke it into twenty ones.
 We decided to keep the twenty dollar bill in case we need to break it again.

 The next day, after school, the book drive started and it went well.
 I found the books that were babyish for me like nursery rhymes and some other childish books with Sharon and Dad's help.
-He must if told Randy my idea because he told me it was very thoughtful of me to do so.
+He probably told Randy my idea because he told me it was very thoughtful of me to do so.
 Dawn had the books that her father gave her as a young kid and isn't into them anymore since she's getting too old for them.
 She only kept the ones that are about ghosts.

 A few days later, on Friday, we did it and sold all of those old books.
 The clients also added money in the jar.
 We finished at four-thirty after the last book was sold.
 Mallory made her own stories and Vanessa helped to write a book with poems in it.
 Everyone was impressed with Mallory's writings and Vanessa's poems.
 Her siblings helped out by giving her their old books.
 Jessi didn't want to get rid of hers; she gave some to Becca and the other baby books to Squirt.
 So, she was the only one who didn't bring any of the old books and that was okay.